-If you're ready to see what's below the surface you might enjoy.
+If you're looking forward to experiencing what's below the surface you might want to check out.
 A half-submerged wreck site, the destination is teeming with schools of reef fish, nurse sharks, turtles, and more.
 The waters only go about 12 feet deep, so snorkelers will have access to a lot of beautiful underwater sites.
-This snorkeling site is located in the southern part of the Bimini Islands.
+This snorkeling site is situated in the southern part of the Bimini Islands.

-is another option.
+is another place you might enjoy.
 Without a doubt, this is one of the most intriguing snorkeling sites to exist in the Caribbean.
 It is a network of stones shaped like rectangles that run in parallel rows so perfectly placed that is it often believed to be proof of the lost city of Atlantis.
 The fact that it is located in the heart of the Bermuda Triangle adds an element of mystery to the site as well.

-A fourth location where you can go snorkeling is.
+A fourth place where you can go snorkeling is.
 Home not only to a nice diversity of tropical fish and turtles, this reef may well be so popular because of the reef sharks, spotted eagle rays, and even the occasional hammerhead shark.
-If you want to experience it for yourself, you'll find this site located in the southern part of the Bimini Islands.
+If you want to check it out, this site is located within the southern part of the Bimini Islands.

 is a fifth location to consider.
 Although the marine life here is abundant, this site is popular because of the unique rock formations that jut out from below the surface, giving snorkelers something new and interesting to observe.

 The chart just below has more information on the 10 of the best locations where you can experience snorkeling in this area.